combustion-inc/combustion-documentation/probe_ble_specification.rst

 #################################

 The probe's connection interval is dependent on its mode of operation.
-During normal operation the probe expects a connection interval between TBD and TBD.
+During normal operation the probe expects a connection interval between 400 ms and 500 ms.
-While in Instant Read mode, the probe updates its status more often and expects a connection interval between TBD and TBD.
+While in Instant Read mode, the probe updates its status more often and expects a connection interval between 7.5 ms and 75 ms.

 The Predictive Probe implements the following GATT Services and Characteristics.